Biased Federated Learning under Wireless Heterogeneity: Introduction

 While FL obviates raw data transmission, communication efficiency remains a critical bottleneck in wireless systems due to high-dimensional gradient exchanges over bandwidth-constrained noisy channels \cite{DistL_intro,FL_survey,FL_wireless_impact}.
-Two primary approaches have emerged to address this: digital FL \cite{Upd_aware_sched,Sched_latency_FL,Sched_policies,Quant_FL_Outage_Constraint,Wireless_Quant_FL_Joint,FL_unreliable_resource_const}, which uses orthogonal resource block (RB) allocation for gradient uploads and the PS decodes all the received local gradients individually followed by their aggregation; and over-the-air FL (OTA-FL) \cite{OTA_FL,FL_fading,One_bit_FL,BB_FL,NCOTA,OTA_FL_H_data,Biased_OTA_FL_ICC}, which exploits the natural superposition property of wireless multiple access channels (MAC) and allow simultaneous transmission to realize “single-shot” gradient aggregation.
+Two primary approaches have emerged to address this: digital FL \cite{Upd_aware_sched,Sched_latency_FL,Sched_policies,Quant_FL_Outage_Constraint,Wireless_Quant_FL_Joint,FL_unreliable_resource_const}, which uses orthogonal resource block (RB) allocation for gradient uploads; and over-the-air FL (OTA-FL) \cite{OTA_FL,FL_fading,One_bit_FL,BB_FL,NCOTA,OTA_FL_H_data,Biased_OTA_FL_ICC}, which exploits the natural superposition property of wireless multiple access channels (MAC) and allows simultaneous transmission to realize “single-shot” gradient aggregation.
 The literature on digital FL focuses primarily on designing communication-efficient device scheduling and RB allocation strategies to accelerate convergence (e.g., \cite{Upd_aware_sched,Sched_policies}).
-In contrast, OTA-FL works aim at designing power control (pre-scaling and post-scaling) strategies to mitigate the noise in the updates \cite{OTA_FL,FL_fading, OTA_FL_H_data}.
+In contrast, OTA-FL works aim to design power control (pre-scaling and post-scaling) strategies to mitigate the noise in the updates \cite{OTA_FL,FL_fading, OTA_FL_H_data}.
 However, these approaches largely assume wireless homogeneity, where all devices experience the same average path loss, to ensure unbiased FL updates.
-In practical heterogeneous networks, weak devices act as stragglers, and enforcing a zero-bias design introduces high variance in the FL updates.
-While \cite{BB_FL,Opt_Power_Control_OTA_Comp,Opt_power_control_OTA_FL} allow a non-zero bias, these works fail to have control over the introduced bias.
+In practical heterogeneous networks, weaker channel devices act as stragglers, and enforcing a zero-bias design introduces high variance in the FL updates. \addb{While prior works (e.g., \cite{BB_FL,Opt_Power_Control_OTA_Comp,Opt_power_control_OTA_FL}) permit non-zero bias, they do not provide mechanisms to \emph{control} the induced bias or quantify its impact on convergence under wireless heterogeneity.
+We address this gap by designing OTA and digital FL updates with a \emph{structured, time-invariant} bias governed by explicit design parameters, yielding a tunable bias–variance trade-off.
+We develop a unified convergence analysis that provides optimality-gap bounds for strongly convex objectives and finite-time stationarity guarantees for smooth non-convex objectives, making the roles of bias and variance explicit.
+Building on these insights, we pose the joint design as a non-convex problem and devise a successive convex approximation (SCA) framework that operates with statistical CSI at the server and admits efficient implementation.
+Extensive comparisons with state-of-the-art (SOTA) OTA and digital FL baselines demonstrate consistent gains in heterogeneous settings.}